data-integrations/database-plugins/postgresql-plugin/docs/Postgres-batchsink.md

 This sink is used whenever you need to write to a PostgreSQL table.
 Suppose you periodically build a recommendation model for products on your online store.
-The model is stored in a FileSet and you want to export the contents of the FileSet to a Mysql table where it can be served to your users.
+The model is stored in a FileSet and you want to export the contents of the FileSet to a PostgreSQL table where it can be served to your users.

 Column names would be autodetected from input schema.